 - Step 1.
 Select option [1.
 General Setup] in the Main Menu by typing 1 at the menu selection number prompt. - Step 2.
-The Menu 1 General Setup screen appears, as shown in Figure 2-7.
-Fill in the required fields marked [?] and turn on the individual protocols for your applications, as explained in Table 2-4.
+The Menu 1 General Setup screen appears, as shown in Figure 2-8.
+Fill in the required fields marked [?] and turn on the individual protocols for your particular application, as explained in Table 2-4.

-Figure 2-7.
+Figure 2-8.
 Menu 1 - General Setup

 Field Description Example System Name Choose a descriptive name for identification purposes.
 This name can be up to 8 alphanumeric characters long.
 Spaces are not allowed, but dashes "-" and underscores "" are accepted.
-This name can be retrieved remotely via SNMP, used for CHAP authentication, and will be displayed at the prompt in the Command Mode.
-Location (optional) Enter the geographic location (up to 31 characters) of your Prestige.
-MyHouse Contact Person's Name (optional) Enter the name (up to 8 characters) of the person in charge of this Prestige .
-JohnDoe Protocols : Turn on or off routing for the individual protocols.
-Press space-bar to toggle Route IP Set this field to [Yes] to enable IP routing.
+This name can be retrieved remotely via SNMP and will be displayed at the prompt in the Command Mode.
+Location (optional) Enter the geographic location (up to 31 characters) of your Prestige. location Contact Person's Name (optional) Enter the name (up to 8 characters) of the person in charge of this Prestige . name Protocols: Turn on or off the individual protocols for your particular application.
+Press space-bar to toggle Route IP Route IPX Selecting [Yes] to enable IP routing.
 You must enable IP routing for Internet access.
-[Yes/No] Route IPX Set this field [Yes] to enable IPX routing.
-[Yes/No] Bridge Turn on/off bridging for protocols not supported (for example, SNA) or not turned on in the previous Route fields.
+[Yes/No] [Yes/No] Bridge Selecting [Yes] to enable IPX routing.
+Selecting [Yes] to enable bridging.
+Packets that the Prestige does not route are transparently bridged.
 [Yes/No]

-Table 2-4.
-General Setup Menu Fields
+Table 2-4.General Setup Menu Fields